 Prof. R. Jay Wallace

 I was an undergraduate at Williams College, where I received the B.A. degree in 1979.
 I did my graduate work at the University of Oxford (B.Phil.
 1983) and at Princeton University (Ph.D.
 1988).
 I have taught at Wesleyan University, the University of Pennsylvania, and the Humboldt-Universität zu Berlin, and have held visiting positions at universities in Germany, Australia, and New Zealand.
 I was Chair of the Philosophy Department at Berkeley from 2005-2010, and I served on the Berkeley Budget Committee (the university-level academic personnel committee) from 2013-2016, chairing the committee in academic year 2015-2016.
-My honors include a Fellowship from the John Simon Guggenheim Memorial Foundation and a senior Research Award (“Forschungspreis”) from the Alexander von Humboldt Foundation.
+I was elected to the American Academy of Arts and Sciences in 2021.
+Other honors include a Fellowship from the John Simon Guggenheim Memorial Foundation and a senior Research Award (“Forschungspreis”) from the Alexander von Humboldt Foundation.
 I received an Einstein Visiting Fellowship to support intensive collaborations with philosophers in Berlin from 2016 through 2020.